 BKK1 stands for Boeung Keng Kang 1, and not an outpost of Bangkok (as my mind tries to tell me).
 If you are searching on hotel booking sites BKK1 is within Chamkar Morn District.

 If you’re considering an extended stay or you’re looking for a digital nomad base in Phnom Penh then I would pick this area.
 It’s still close to the immediate centre while being less touristy.
-It’s a popular area for the expat/NGO residents, and there are lots of cafes and bars.
+It’s a popular area with expat/NGO residents, and there are lots of cafes and bars.
 The roads also feel slightly less chaotic (slightly).

 Accommodation options tend to be mid-range and upmarket boutique hotels.
 This would also be a good area to look for Airbnb rentals while looking for a longer-term place.
-If you’re new to Airbnb sign up with this link to get a first-time discount.

 Feliz Hostel Cafe & Bar has dorm and private rooms available.